tdavray/SpaceLuck/README.md

 **5. Explain Redux design pattern.**

+The goal of the redux design pattern is to simplify the way you can store and update the state of an application.
+All your update logic goes into one single function.

+The redux design pattern is separated in 3 parts:
+- The store, with all the states of your app
+- The action contains all the informations sent from your app to the store.
+- The reducer tells to the store what state to change and how depending on the actions.

 **6. What is game loop?
 What is FPS?**

+The game loop is a loop that run continuously when the user start the game until he quits.
+It is necessary because when the user is playing the game, a lot of different events (like moving the characters) can be done, and the game has to change intently.
+The game loop is a frame, so if the game is played with 60fps, this game loop will loop 60 times a second.

+FPS stands for Frames per second, so it's the quantity of frames displayed per second.
+It is dependent of the resources of the computer, the complexity of the game and the internet connection in some cases.

 **7. Write code to convert an array of strings to an array of the lengths of those strings – use JS ES6 or TS**